 Receiving his Juris Doctorate from Nova Southeastern University, Shepard Board Law Center, and his undergraduate degree from St. John's University.
 Michael has become a successful commercial litigator and government affairs attorney, with his practice located in Plantation, Florida.

 Michael is a founder and board member of Father Celsus Education Foundation and is involved with the Cooper City Optimist, as a Coach.
-Michael is currently the Executive Board Secretary, for The Hispanic Vote.
+Michael is currently the Executive Board Chairperson, for The Hispanic Vote.